Unit Ei 1644: Human experiments

 Sato claimed in his testimony that Unit Ei "did not conduct experiments on human beings."

 An anonymous researcher, who claims he was attached to Unit 1644, says that it regularly carried out human vivisections as well as infecting humans with cholera, typhus, and bubonic plague.
 The researcher and his family had not yet reached an agreement about releasing his name.

 The human experiments on Unit Ei 1644 took place in the confines of the fourth floor in the facility, which was out of bounds for the majority of the Unit Ei 1644.
 Reportedly, only a minority of the staff took part in the BW experiments on humans at Unit Ei 1644, such as the unit's doctors and high level technicians.
 Each week between ten and twenty persons were exposed to poisons, germs and different gases, and about ten were killed weekly by gases, lethal injections and bullets after having been used as test subjects.

 A soldier stationed at the Unit testified, that ordinary soldiers were not allowed beyond the second floor and not informed that human experiments were taking place there, but they were aware of rumours to that effect.
-The soldier had heard that they were prisoners kept at the fourth floor, and was told by an officer: "There is a lumber storage facility on the fourth floor.
+The soldier had heard that there were prisoners kept at the fourth floor, and was told by an officer: "There is a lumber storage facility on the fourth floor.
 You never go above the second floor, you got it."
 Several units referred to human test subjects and corpses as ‘logs’ to be burned/incinerated, also solidifying the soldier’s assumption of what really happened on floors they were not granted access to.

 There was an incinerator in the Unit in which dead prisoners were cremated.